H-ISAC Frequently Asked Questions

 Does any government agency have access to the database?

-H-ISAC Threat Information Sharing (TIS) Portal and member-submitted information remains the property of the H-ISAC membership.
+Health-ISAC Threat Information Sharing (TIS) Portal and member-submitted information remains the property of the Health-ISAC membership.
 It is not shared with any outside entity.
 On occasion whenever a sector wide threat is apparent, de-identified cybersecurity threat and vulnerability information is shared with appropriate intelligence agencies for mitigation and incident response purposes.
 This information is handled in accordance with the Traffic Light Protocol.

-Why is it called H-ISAC and not H-ISAO?
+Why is it called Health-ISAC and not Health-ISAO?

 How do member organizations benefit from sharing with each other?